gumushane-eem-eesec-440/optimization-1d/README.md

 <img src="math/loss fcn.JPG" alt="loss function" height="50"/></br>
 Here, the loss function L depends on the error e, which is defined (according to the formulation shown in *Fig. 3*) as</br>
 <img src="math/error.JPG" alt="error" height="30"/></br>
-The output of our model y is defined as
+The output of our model y is defined as</br>
 <img src="math/output.JPG" alt="output of the model" height="30"/></br>
 We see that the loss function has a dependency on the model parameter through a chain of equations given above.
-Our goal here is to utilize this relationship within an iterative approach to find the **optimal**<sup></sup> value for the parameter.
+Our goal here is to utilize this relationship within an iterative approach to find the **optimal**</sup><sup> value for the parameter.
 ## Gradient-Descent

 <img src="figure/loss function.png" alt="loss function" height="300"/></br>